factorhouse/aws-irsa-deps-reproducer/README.md

 This is likely to impact projects intending to use IRSA with MSK, as the MSK IAM library and AWS Glue libraries are very likely to be included in those projects.

-Without debug logging enabled in an IRSA enabled environment there was very little to indicate what caused this issue.
+Isolating this error required a full deploy into an IRSA enabled EKS environment with debug logging in place.

 ## Details